-The option -loadbyid changes the mode how exiting items in the database are loaded for either update or, in case there is no record found, creating a new item.
-The default is loading mechanism is loading by the items UUID.
-But this isn't practical for loading initial data.
+The option -loadbyid changes the mode how existing items in the database are identified for either update or, in case there is no record found, creating a new item.
+The default is to identify by the items UUID.
+With -loadbyid, the database primary key is used (which might differ between instances of your application!).